vidit1999/data-pipeline-setup/Readme.md

 * Jupyter Lab
 * Config Backend Service

-Bewlo image show how these components interact with each other at hight level.
+Below image show how these components interact with each other at hight level.
 ![Service Interactions](/Images/Diagrapm.png)

 ## Service Setup